bixb922/crank-organ/doc-software/README.md

 This page shows all defined MIDI notes.
 Frequency and amplitude bar graph only have a meaning if there is a working microphone connected.

-"any-C3(60)" means MIDI program = any, note=MIDI 60=C4.
+"C3(60)" means the central C on the piano, MIDI number 60, note name C, 4th octave.
 If a specific program had been configured, this would show as "Piano(1)-C3(60)".

 The "Play scale" button will play a scale up and down activating all solenoids in order.

 "Tune all" will make each pipe sound in order.
 If a microphone is installed, tuning and amplitude is updated and stored.
 Tuning is shown in cents.
 Zero cents is a perfect tuning.
 100 cents means one semitone away.
-5 cents or less is probably a reasonably well tuned note.
+5 cents or less is probably good enough.

 Amplitude is shown in relative scale in dB (decibel).
 0 dB is the loudest possible measurement, -10 dB is less loud, etc. dB scales are logarithmic, just as the human perception is.
 The purpose of this measurement is to aid comparison of loudness of the pipes.
 The final judgement should be your ear.